bonnee/breakthefuckout/README.md

 # BreakTheFuckOut
-The classic game Breakout developed in javascript and WebGL
+The Atari classic Breakout written in JavaScript and WebGL through pixi.js library